San Francisco Board of Education: Pay

-Board members are paid around $6,000 a year.
+As of 2021, board members are paid around $6,000 a year.

 Early history

 Founding

 In October 1849, John C. Pelton opened a school in a Baptist church in San Francisco.
 It was funded by voluntary donations and tuition, with poor children able to attend for free.
 In 1850, the city council adopted an ordinance making it free public school for all children, a first in California.
 In September 1851, the school was reorganized under an ordinance providing for a San Francisco Board of Education and a superintendent.

 Segregating students of East Asian descent

 With Japanese immigration to the United States increasing in the late 1800s and early 1900s, the board ordered Japanese American and Korean American students attending public schools to transfer to the Oriental Public School, which serviced Chinese students, in 1905.
-This drew ire from the Empire of Japan and forced Theodore Roosevelt to intervene, who was wary of Japan's recent victory in the Russo-Japanese War.
+That action drew ire from the Empire of Japan and forced Theodore Roosevelt to intervene, who was wary of Japan's recent victory in the Russo-Japanese War.
 After Roosevelt realized that this was a matter of immigration and that the ordinance affected only 93 students, he brokered the Gentlemen's Agreement of 1907, whereby the students would be allowed into the schools and the Japanese government would stop issuing passports for laborers to the United States, after initially failing to persuade the board to rescind their decision.

 In the 1920s, the school was renamed Commodore Stockton School and students were allowed to attend nearby schools as the student population became too large.
 The board officially rescinded the policy in 2017 as a symbolic gesture.